NCERT Solutions for Class 7 Social and Political Life – II Chapter 7

-It is this market chain that maintains equilibrium in supply and demand of the economy.
+It is this market chain that maintains equilibrium in the supply and demand of the economy.

 Sujata and Kavita went to Ansal Mall for a casual visit.
 While exploring their way through the mall, they enter a shop which is selling branded clothes.
 Although they marvel at the quality of the clothes, the outlandish price tags on them made them move away to a different shop selling the same type of clothes at a reasonable price.

 Solution: The age of the internet has opened the proverbial door to new opportunities.
 Now one does not need a physical marketplace to buy and sell goods.
 They can now be purchased online through cards and payment apps.
-One can just place the order and it will be delivered to their doorstep.
-It applies to even local kirana stores, where with the help of a web or mobile app, once can place orders for groceries and it will be delivered to them.
+One can just place the order, and it will be delivered to their doorstep.
+It applies to even local kirana stores, where with the help of a web or mobile app, one can place orders for groceries, and they will be delivered to them.

-For example, in clinics and nursing homes, you may have noticed sales representatives from medical companies waiting for the doctor to arrive.
+For example, in clinics and nursing homes, we may have noticed sales representatives from medical companies waiting for the doctor to arrive.
 Such people are also engaged in the selling of goods.
-Thus, buying and selling takes place in different ways and does not require the physical presence of a shop.
+Thus, buying and selling take place in different ways and do not require the physical presence of a shop.

 Markets Around Us